djtoler/Build-a-Mastermind-Game-App-using-NodeJS-MongoDB-Redis/assets/mds/Hard.md

 ![MM-hard](https://github.com/djtoler/v1-mern/blob/main/assets/images/MM-hard.PNG)

-For example, in the picture above, the number sent to the user is 12544.
+For example, in the picture above our random number is 6272.
+The number sent to the user is 12544.

-- The 1/2 value = **6272**
+- The 1/2 value = **3136**
-- The doubled value = **25088**
+- The doubled value = **12544**
-- The cubed value = **19738227000000**
+- The cubed value = **246727835648**

-Our user has 10 seconds to guess the value of the random number before they lose the game and the page reloads
+Our user has 10 seconds to guess the value of the random number before they lose the game and the page reloads.
+In this case, our algorithm doubled our random number(6272) to 12544

 ![MM-hard1](https://github.com/djtoler/v1-mern/blob/main/assets/images/MM-hard1.PNG)